m-kupiec/compendium-typescript/README.md

 #### Type Narrowing

+"Narrowing occurs when TypeScript can deduce a more specific type for a value based on the structure of the code." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

 > Unions provide a way to handle different types too.
 For example, you may have a function that takes an `array` or a `string` . . . you can make a function return different values depending on whether it is passed a string or an array:
 >
 > ```ts